radwankakar/infrastructure/docs/adr/0012-on-migration-to-cloud.gov.md

 - Good, because we have access to more AWS services in general.
 - Bad, because we have inadequate engineering bandwidth to put everything together and get improvements rolled out to our users within an acceptable time frame.
+- Bad, because if we did get everything put together, maintaining it going forward would require more engineering time than we will have available.

 ### Migrate everything to cloud.gov all at once